TRAP: Targeted Redirecting of Agentic Preferences: Methods

+Here, $S_{\text{adv}}(e_{\text{target}})[1]$ denotes the distinctive component of $S_{\text{dist}}$ (the second output of $S_{\text{dist}}$) applied to the current $e_{\text{adv}}$.
+The term $e_{\text{target}}^{(\text{dist})}$ is a pre-computed constant, $e_{\text{target}}^{(\text{dist})} = S_{\text{dist}}(E_V(x_{\text{target}}))[1]$.
 This constraint ensures that adversarial edits preserve identity-relevant features not captured by semantic alignment alone.
 Without it, optimization may overfit to prompt content, collapsing diverse inputs into visually indistinct representations (e.g., all "apple" images becoming generic red blobs).
 As demonstrated in prior work on multimodal attacks \citep{zhang2024adversarialillusionsmultimodalembeddings, Chen2025Boosting}, targeting both shared and distinctive features increases adversarial effectiveness and transferability.
 Our loss thus anchors the adversarial embedding to its unique identity while still allowing semantic guidance from the prompt.